Medically reviewed by Peter C. Enzinger, MD

 Barrett’s esophagus is a complication of gastroesophageal reflux disease, or GERD, and can sometimes be a precursor for esophageal cancer.
 The condition occurs when the tissue lining the esophagus (the tube that carries food from the mouth to the stomach) begins to resemble tissue that lines the intestines as a result of chronic regurgitation of stomach acid into the esophagus.

 The condition is surprisingly common; approximately one in six Americans have reflux symptoms weekly, and about 10 percent of these Americans have Barrett’s esophagus.
-Here are five things you should know about the condition:

 Because Barrett’s esophagus is often a complication of GERD, many people show symptoms of GERD.
 These include chronic heartburn, nausea, pain in the chest or upper abdomen, vomiting, problems swallowing, bad breath, or respiratory problems.